littleyoda/sigrok-mini-server/README.md

 {"channels": ["A1"], "device": {"hash": ":Demo device::", "id": 0}, "A1": ["9.51056"], "msgtype": "data"}
 {"channels": ["A0"], "device": {"hash": ":Demo device::", "id": 0}, "msgtype": "data", "A0": ["-10.0"]}
 {"channels": ["A2"], "device": {"hash": ":Demo device::", "id": 0}, "A2": ["8.0"], "msgtype": "data"}

 ```

+# Commands in examples

 ## Information about connected devices
-Sending `{ "cmd": "INFO" }` to the server, you will receive a message with information about all connected devices.
+Request:`{ "cmd": "INFO" }`

+Response: You will receive a message with information about all connected devices.
 The value of the hash-attribute is used to identify the device in all messages related to the device

 ```